GryderLab/rms_additional_code/MAIN_README.md

 # Updates to the RMS Project Paper
-by Yaw Asante and Bhava Udhayakamar
+by Yaw Asante and Bhava Udhayakumar
 July 2023

 This repo contains the code used to create the figures and datasets requested by the reviewers of the Osman et al 2023 paper, submitted to Nature Communications.

 ### Issue 1
 Activity from directly bound P3F target genes (within 500kb of P3F binding) vs indirect targets.

 ### Issue 2
-The authors only use an FDR cutoff in their analysis, but a cutoff taking into consideration the magnitude of the effect would be important.
-Moreover, separation into most sensitive and least sensitive genes combined with an analysis of the contextual nature of the P3F binding sites may reveal whether certain genes are more or less affected by the C793 mutation and possibly why.
+Separation into C793 mutation dependent and partially dependent gene sets combined with an analysis of the contextual nature of the P3F binding site motifs.

 ### Issue 3
-Acetylation Levels and Chromatin Accessibility at p300 binding sites
+Acetylation Levels and Chromatin Accessibility at p300 binding sites.
 <p align="center"><img align="center" alt="RH4_heatmaps_finalized_plot" src="https://github.com/GryderLab/rms_additional_code/assets/135348829/900e6ea0-fe5f-40bb-9a1f-f633b4e63085">
 </p>